 The admission average grade point is determined as follows:

-70% the baccalaureate average grade and 30% the average grade of the high school years.
+70% of the baccalaureate average grade and 30% of the average grade of the high school years.

-- The applicants who are students or graduates of higher education studies may enrol for a second Bachelor’s program, either on a budgeted place or a tax place, under the following conditions:
+- Applicants who are students or graduates of higher education studies may enroll for a second Bachelor’s program, either on a budgeted place or a tax place, under the following conditions:

 - if the first bachelor’s program was financed from the state budget, the second will be on tuition fee,

 - if the first program was financed by tuition fees, the second may be on a budgeted place or a tax place.